-Sandstorm is a growth-focused company that seeks to acquire gold and other metals purchase agreements ("Gold Streams" or "Streams") and royalties from companies that have advanced stage development projects or operating mines.
-In return for making upfront payments to acquire a Gold Stream, Sandstorm receives the right to purchase, at a fixed price per ounce or at a fixed percentage of the spot price, a percentage of a mine's gold, silver, or other commodity ("Gold Equivalent") production for the life of the mine.
+Sandstorm is a growth-focused company that seeks to acquire royalties and gold and other metals purchase agreements ("Gold Streams" or "Streams") from companies that have advanced stage development projects or operating mines.
+In return for making upfront payments to acquire a Gold Stream, Sandstorm receives the right to purchase, at a fixed price per ounce or at a fixed percentage of the spot price, a percentage of a mine's gold, silver, or other commodity ("Gold Equivalent")1 production for the life of the mine.
 Sandstorm helps other companies in the resource industry grow their businesses, while acquiring attractive assets in the process.
 The Company is focused on acquiring Gold Streams and royalties from mines with low production costs, significant exploration potential and strong management teams.
-The Company currently has 180 Streams and royalties, of which 20 of the underlying mines are producing.
+The Company currently has 188 Streams and royalties, of which 20 relate to properties where the underlying mines are producing.